 What I actually wanted was a small, reusable component that did exactly one thing: observe external state and emit a signal when it drifts.
 Not reconcile.
 Not update status.
 Not manage the CR’s lifecycle.
 Just:

 Has the resource I’m watching changed?
-If yes, fire an event.
+If yes, trigger a reconcile.

-To address both the limits of RequeueAfter and the shortcomings of my first attempt, I started kube-external-watcher: a small library built on controller-runtime that implements exactly this shape, plugging into the manager as a manager.Runnable.
-Polling happens in a tiny goroutine, drift surfaces as events, and the reconciler only runs when there’s actually something to do.
+To address both the limits of RequeueAfter and the shortcomings of my first attempt, I started kube-external-watcher: a small library built on controller-runtime that implements exactly this shape, plugging into a controller as a source.Source.
+Polling happens in a tiny goroutine, drift surfaces as reconcile requests, and the reconciler only runs when there’s actually something to do.

-The controller wires the watcher’s event channel in like any other source:
+The controller wires the watcher in like any other source:

 ew := watcher.NewExternalWatcher(myFetcher,